ncsa/Nightingale_real/docs/source/user_guide/accessing/xquartz.rst

 Connect with Terminal, SSH, and XQuartz (for Mac OS)
 ======================================================

-XQuartz allows you to use an application from Nightingale and have its windows on your own computer, before you log in.
-Use the following steps to install and set up XQuartz and connect to Nightingale.
+XQuartz allows you to use an application from Nightingale and have its windows on your own computer.
+Use the following steps to set up XQuartz and connect to Nightingale.

 .. _one-time-xquartz: